edwardUL99/StudSysCpp/README.md

 ## Logging:
 Errors can be logged if the STUD_LOGS environment variable is set to the directory of where to store the logs.
 If this is not set, no logging of errors will take place
+On Linux the variable must be exported using export STUD_LOGS=<log-path>